-However, a main daily source of inspiration is my own garden!.
-I don't have to look very far to find a beautiful flower, or creature!, many are already here in my garden!. poppies, thistles, lavenders, echinacea, irises, roses, many varieties of wild meadow flowers and nectar rich flowers and herbaceous perennials grow in abundance in my gardens.
+However, a big part of my inspiration is in my own garden!, I don't have to look far to find a beautiful flower or creature!, many are already here in my own garden!. poppies, thistles, lavenders, echinacea, irises, roses, many varieties of wild meadow and nectar rich flowers grow in abundance in my gardens.
 Too many to list!.

-For my other animals paintings, I tend to gain inspiration while I'm out and about on my travels.
-I usually make quick sketches in situ, and take reference photographs for when I'm back in my studio, occasionally I'll also paint the animal en plein air if time/weather allows.
+For my other larger animals paintings I tend to gain inspiration while I'm out & about on my travels.
+I usually make quick sketches in situ, and take photographs for when I'm back in my studio.
+Occasionally I'll also paint en plein air, if time/weather allows.

 I also study lots of varying reference photos for hours before I start a painting in order to understand the basic characters of an animal (muscle tone, facial structures etc), it all helps me to build a picture in my mind of what I want to paint, and what " vibe " I want to portray within my painting.